-You can also use aloe vera to cleanse your colon by injecting it into the colon with water.
+You can also use aloe vera to cleanse your colon, by injecting it into the colon with water.
 This process is called an enema.

 2. Reduces Inflammation

 The anti-inflammatory properties of aloe vera can help treat irritable bowel syndrome (8).
-As per a Mexican study, the anti-inflammatory agents in aloe vera can also treat edema (9).
+As per a Mexican study, the anti-inflammatory agents in aloe vera can also tread edema (9).
 Decolorized aloe was also found to reduce skin inflammation, especially when used by podiatric (specialists in foot care) physicians (10).

 Due to its anti-inflammatory properties, the juice can provide relief from joint immobility.
 The aloe vera juice (and the gel) also acts as an effective base to prepare a compound called nimesulide emulgel, which possesses significant anti-inflammatory properties and could be used to treat rheumatoid arthritis.

 As per a report, a set of 5,000 patients (suffering from chest or heart pain for five years), upon intaking aloe vera, had shown a reduction in the pain symptoms.
 And not just that, they also exhibited reduced levels of cholesterol and blood sugar (in diabetes patients) (16).

 An Indian study conducted on rats showed that aloe vera could mitigate heart problems that usually were a side effect of the drug doxorubicin (used for cancer treatment) (17).